ImSreyas/ImSreyas/README.md

 - 👋 Hi, I’m SREYAS
-- 👀 I’m interested in Programming
+- 👀 I’m interested in PROGRAMMING
 - 🌱 I’m currently learning ANDROID
 - 💞️ I’m looking to collaborate on anything that can help me learn...
 - 📫 How to reach me ... im__sreyas (insta)